Google's self-driving cars involved in 11 accidents, director says

-May 11 Internet search company Google Inc's self-driving cars have been involved in 11 accidents, but have not been the cause of any, over the last six years since the project began, the program's director said on Monday.
+Internet search company Google Inc's self-driving cars have been involved in 11 accidents, but have not been the cause of any, over the last six years since the project began, the programme's director said on Monday.

 A team of drivers that is testing the fleet of more than 20 vehicles have driven 1.7 million miles so far.